-- Receipts should show your name and method of payment (credit card, cash, etc.) as well as the total amount charged.
+- Receipts must show your name and method of payment (credit card, cash, etc.) as well as the total amount charged.
 An itinerary without this information is not a valid receipt.
 Make sure to retain your original receipts for one year.

 - Reimbursement can be requested in advance of travel for prepaid items such as airfare or conference registration.

-- Multiple TEVs may be submitted (pre- and post-travel).
-Multiple WHOI funding sources (project numbers) can be included on one TEV.
+- Multiple requests may be submitted (pre- and post-travel).
+Multiple WHOI funding sources (project numbers) can be included in the same request.

 - Academic Programs will reimburse domestic per diem at the general domestic rate listed on the Procurement website (not the individual GSA city rates).
 Current WHOI per diem rates can be found on the Procurement website.

 To access Unanet outside of WHOI's network, you'll need to use your WHOI LDAP credentials and a VPN.
 Contact the WHOI Help Desk to set that up.

 If you have any questions regarding APO travel funds, contact Julia Westwater